hamzaib/Search-App/README.md

-# About Animation assignement
+# About Search App
-This is a one page animation examples
+This is a demo App for a working search bar with filter.

 # Run